Kociamber/ex_owm/README.md

 ## Basic Usage

-ExOwm is currently handling three main OpenWeatherMap APIs:
+ExOwm is currently handling three main OpenWeatherMap [APIs](http://openweathermap.org/api):

 *   [Current weather data](http://openweathermap.org/current)
 *   [5 day / 3 hour forecast](http://openweathermap.org/forecast5)
 *   [1 - 16 day / daily forecast](http://openweathermap.org/forecast16)

-Please note that with standard free license and OpenWeatherMap API key you may be limited with amout of requests per minute and may not be able to access 1 - 16 day / daily forecast.
+Please note that with standard (free) license / API key you may be limited with amount of requests per minute and may not be able to access 1 - 16 day / daily forecast.
 Please refer to OpenWeatherMap license [plans](http://openweathermap.org/price).

 There are three main public interface functions for each API and they accepts the same set of two params - a list of location maps and a keyword list of options.